-The Code is a voluntary, self-regulatory sector code of good practice that aims to improve international development and humanitarian outcomes and increase stakeholder trust by enhancing the transparency and accountability of signatory organisations.
-The Code sets out standards in three areas of accountability - Programming Principles, Public Engagement, and Organisation.
+The CID Code is a voluntary, self-regulatory sector code of good practice that aims to improve international development outcomes and increase stakeholder trust by enhancing the transparency and accountability of signatory organisations.
+It serves both as a guide to good practice and as a risk management document.

-CID’s Code is largely based on the internationally recognised code in use by our counterpart in Australia (ACFID); developed and refined over 15 years.
+CID’s Code was initially based on the internationally recognised code in use by our counterpart in Australia (ACFID); developed and refined over the last 20 years.

 - Providing an opportunity for CID members to improve the effectiveness of their development work

-- Better management of risk for the sector in New Zealand by Boards with respect to donors
+- Better management of risk by Boards with respect to finances and donors

-- Assisting CID members with learning and sharing information and good practice within the membership
+- Learning and sharing information and good practice within the CID membership

-- Providing an effective tool for organisational development and continuous improvement
+- Providing effective tools and guidance for organisational development and continuous improvement

 There are five Mandatory Principles in the Code of Conduct:

-The other principles and obligations in the Code are progressive, meaning that organisations can indicate if they are progressing in implementing the obligations in order to reach full compliance over time.
+The other principles and obligations in the Code are progressive, meaning that organisations can indicate if they are progressing in implementing the obligations to reach full compliance over time.

 For members undergoing the Compliance Self-Assessment process (CSA) process, the CSA form and Implementation and Reference Guide are available below.
 The Implementation and Reference Guide has been developed to assist organisations in understanding the Code and meeting its requirements.
 It gives more detailed information on how signatories can comply with the requirements of the Code.

-Other resources to help with the Code of Conduct Self-Assessment process are available in our Resources section - and more information will be added following the Code review later this year.
+Other resources to help with the Code of Conduct Self-Assessment process are available in the Code of Conduct Resources.

 CID Code Signatories